 - For example, The Freeman’s Journal (Dublin), Friday, November 8, 1918, p3 under ‘Armistice – Contradictory Statements’.
 Available online through the British Newspaper Archive website.

-- See the False Armistice in Britain and Faux Armistice in France articles on this website.
+- See ‘The False Armistice in Britain’ and ‘The False Armistice in France’ on this website.

 - H. R. Rudin, Armistice, 1918.
 Chapter X, ‘Germany in Revolution’, p263-264.
 (Archon Books.
 1967.
 First published 1944, Yale University Press.)

 - See ‘Roy W. Howard in Brest’ on this website.